How It Works

 Outlining Tip #1

-Connecting characters to Events and TSMs is the quickest way to add depth to their personality.
+Connecting Characters to Events or TSMs with Drivers is the quickest way to add depth to their personality.
 Be mindful of the key aspects of society that shaped the environment the characters grew up in.
 It may be details about how social status is structured, what growing up in a rural town was like, or how magic made life easy for them.
 The trick is to capture how these different elements affect the character, and dive deeper into their opinions on it.
 A character will be in harmony with certain things and in direct contrast to others.
 These nuances will make them come alive on the page.

 Michael Green